Chek Lap Kok

 Map showing the reclaimed land of Lantau Island, Lam Chau and Chek Lap Kok.

-Chek Lap Kok is an island in the western waters of Hong Kong's New Territories.
-Unlike the smaller Lam Chau, it was only partially leveled when it was assimilated via land reclamation into the 12.48 km2 island for the current Hong Kong International Airport, which opened for commercial aviation in 1998.
-The airport is popularly referred to as Chek Lap Kok Airport to distinguish it from the former Hong Kong International Airport, now commonly known as Kai Tak Airport.
+Chek Lap Kok is an island in the western waters of Hong Kong's New Territories which is home to the Hong Kong International Airport.
+Initially a hilly 4 km2 island, it was flattened and greatly expanded via land reclamation into its current size of 12.48 km2 during 1992–1996 as part of the airport's construction, absorbing the nearby island of Lam Chau in the process.
+Due to its location, the airport is popularly referred to as Chek Lap Kok Airport to distinguish it from the former Hong Kong International Airport, now commonly known as Kai Tak Airport; conversely, the post-reclamation Chek Lap Kok is sometimes referred to as Airport Island, since two-thirds of the expanded island is made out of reclaimed land and it also encompasses the historic Lam Chau.

 Hong Kong SkyCity, a business and entertainment complex, is also located on Chek Lap Kok.
 It includes AsiaWorld–Expo, a convention and exhibition centre, which opened in 2005.
-Cathay Pacific City, the head office of Cathay Pacific; HAECO, and formerly Hong Kong Airlines are also located on the airport platform.
+Cathay Pacific City, the head office of Cathay Pacific; HAECO, and formerly Hong Kong Airlines are also located on the island.

 Name

-The name of the island may be derived from the bareness of the island ('da chek lak'), that the shape of the island resembles the Pagrus ('chek lap', 赤鱲), or that the fish was once abundant in its vicinity.
+The name of the island may be derived from the bareness of the island ('da chek lak'), that the original shape of the island resembles the Pagrus ('chek lap', 赤鱲), or that the fish was once abundant in its vicinity.

 Geography

 The island is located north of Lantau Island off Ma Wan Chung and Tung Chung.
 Before the building of the airport platform, it was a small and hilly island, about 4 km long, with an area of 3.02 km2 (other sources mention 2.8 km2).
 The southern end of the island formed a small peninsula, which has been left largely undeveloped.
 This area is facing Tung Chung and is now named Scenic Hill.
 It is the site of the Ancient Kiln Park and the Airport Island Angle Station of the Ngong Ping 360 cable car.

+As of 2026, the island has been expanded to 21.08 km², with the third runway being constructed in 2022 as part of the Hong Kong International Airport Master Plan 2030.